Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

-$K$ is a constant that is fixed later. $\Sigma$ is the tape alphabet of the given QTM $M$. $\Xi$ is the alphabet of the counter TM that will drive the clock. $P_L,P_N,P_R$ are the sets of internal states of the counter TM that can be entered by the TM head moving left, not moving, or moving right (respectively).
-The states $p'\in P_R'$ duplicate the states $p\in P_R$, and $p'\in P'_L$ duplicate those in $P_L$.
-Similarly for the internal states $Q_L,Q_N,Q_R$ of the QTM, with $q'\in Q'_L$ duplicating the states $q\in Q_L$.

-The $\blankL$ and $\blankR$ Track 2 and 4 symbols are used for cells that do not currently hold the head.\footnote{There are two blank symbols because different symbols are needed to the left and right of the head, in order to enforce the constraint that there is only one head on the track.} The general marker state $\ket{\symbar}$ that extends to all tracks, as in Theorem \ref{th:qtm_hamiltonian} is just the state $\ket{\symbar} = \bigotimes_{i=1}^6\ket{\symbar}_{\text{track}\; i}$.
-This set of states defines a standard basis for the single-site Hilbert space $\mathcal{H}$.
-The product states over this single-site basis then give a basis over Hilbert space $\mathcal{H}^{\otimes L}$ of the chain.

-Tracks 1-6 behave as in \cite{CPW22}, with Tracks 1-3 corresponding to the clock register $C$ and tracks 4-6 to the computational register $Q$ in the computational history state.
+Tracks 1-6 behave as in \cite{CPW22}, with Tracks 1-3 corresponding to the clock register $C$ and Tracks 4-6 to the computational register $Q$ in the computational history state.
 Track 1 acts as a ``second hand'', and Track 3 as the ``minute hand'', getting incremented by one for every cycle of Track 1.
 Track 2 stores the counter TM head and internal state needed to implement this incrementing operation.
-This clock drives the given QTM $M$ as described later in tracks 4-6.
+This clock drives the given QTM $M$ as described later in Tracks 4-6.
+For a detailed review of Tracks $1$-$6$, see Appendix \ref{appendix:tables}.

-Track 0 will determine the direction of the computation.
-In the construction of \cite{CPW22}, what guides the computation is the arrow state in Track 1, which initializes to the left end of the chain, and starts sweeping left to right (and then back).
+The new Track 0 will determine the direction of the computation.
+In the construction of \cite{CPW22}, what guides the computation is the ``arrow state'' in Track 1, which initializes to the left end of the chain, and starts sweeping left to right (and then back).
 We will call this the \textit{canonical orientation}.
 With Track 0, we will allow the system to initialize in the right end, and then start running in a right to left direction (and back).
 We will call it the \textit{reverse orientation}.